phoddie/node-red-mcu/readme.md

 The JSON version of the flows is now on the clipboard.
 The second step is adding this JSON to the Moddable SDK project:

-1. Open the `nodes.js` file in the Node-RED MCU Edition project
+1. Open the `flows.js` file in the Node-RED MCU Edition project
-1. Delete the current JSON data assigned to the `nodes` variable  (take care not to delete the `export` statement at the end of the file)
+1. Delete the current JSON data assigned to the `flows` variable  (take care not to delete the `export` statement at the end of the file)
-1. Paste in the Node-RED JSON data so it is assigned to `nodes`
+1. Paste in the Node-RED JSON data so it is assigned to `flows`

 Build and run the Moddable SDK project as usual for the target device.